Histrionic personality disorderPersonality disorder - histrionic; Attention seeking - histrionic personality disorder

-Histrionic personality disorder is a mental health condition in which people act in a very emotional and dramatic way that draws attention to themselves.
+Histrionic personality disorder is a mental condition in which people act in a very emotional and dramatic way that draws attention to themselves.

 Histrionic personality disorder usually begins by late teens or early 20s.

 People with this disorder are usually able to function at a high level and can be successful socially and at work.

 - Being overly sensitive to criticism or disapproval

 - Believing that relationships are more intimate than they actually are